jahmoh82/PHP-CURL-Multiple-Requests-Fast/README.md

-# PHP CURL Multiple Requests Fast
+# Simultaneuos HTTP requests in PHP with cURL

 The curl_extension is one of the most important extensions of the PHP especially when we have to interface with external APIs and we must communicate with other applications.